Jewish cemetery vandalized; headstones damaged

 Story highlights

-- Police are not saying whether the vandalism is considered a hate crime
+- Police aren't saying whether the cemetery vandalism is considered a hate crime

-- St. Louis investigation comes as JCCs across the US reported more threats
+- St. Louis investigation comes as US Jewish Community Centers reported more threats

-(CNN)Tensions remain high in Jewish communities across the United States as police in Missouri are investigating vandalism over the past week at a historic Jewish cemetery.
+(CNN)Tensions remain high in Jewish communities across the United States as police in Missouri are investigating vandalism at a historic Jewish cemetery.

-Police confirmed Monday that vandals toppled and damaged about 100 headstones at the Chesed Shel Emeth Society cemetery in St. Louis.
-Officers responded to a report of vandalism around 8:30 a.m., the University City Police Department said in a statement.
+Vandals toppled and damaged about 100 headstones at the St. Louis area's Chesed Shel Emeth Society cemetery in the past week, police said Monday.
+University City police didn't release further details about when the vandalism happened, but they said officers first responded to a report about the damage at about 8:30 a.m.
+Monday.

-The report of the break-in came on the same day that the White House denounced 11 bomb threats against Jewish Community Centers that were reported Monday morning.
+The report of the vandalism came on the same day that the White House denounced a spate of recent bomb threats against Jewish Community Centers across the country, including 11 threats that were reported Monday.

-Police are reviewing security camera footage in the areas surrounding the cemetery but would not say if they considered the vandalism to be a hate crime, according to CNN affiliate KTVI.
+Police are reviewing security camera footage in the areas surrounding the cemetery but would not say if they considered the vandalism to be a hate crime, according to CNN affiliate KTVI-TV.

-Missouri's Gov. Eric Greitens tweeted Monday night that he was: "Disgusted to hear about the senseless act of desecration at the cemetery in University City.
-We must fight acts of intolerance and hate."
+Missouri Gov. Eric Greitens tweeted Monday night that he was "disgusted to hear about the senseless act of desecration at the cemetery in University City."

-He also called the break-in a "cowardly" and "despicable act of what appears to be anti-Semitic vandalism," in a statement posted on Facebook.
+In a statement posted on Facebook, Greitens called the damage a "cowardly" and "despicable act of what appears to be anti-Semitic vandalism."

 On Facebook, the cemetery thanked the Chesed Shel Emeth Society families for their patience: "We are assessing the locations and damage and will post names that are affected as soon as we are able.
 Many monuments are facing down and we won't be able to read the names and see if there is any damage until we lift the stones.
 We want to minimize further damage and need to take the proper precautions."